-Students can arrange an independent educational psychology assessment, which are conducted by external companies; Educational Guidance Services and Yorkshire Dyslexia are two local ones.
+Students can arrange an independent educational psychology assessment, which are conducted by external companies; Educational Guidance Services is a local provider.
 There is a cost, although if you cannot afford this you may be eligible for the Student Support Fund to cover some or all of the cost.

 A diagnosis for ADHD should be sought via your GP who will make a referral to a special service.